CPAD2023/CPAD2023SecBTeam01/README.md

-# Mellnify - Achieve Balance & Wellness
+# MindBody - Achieve Balance & Wellness

-Mellnify is your go-to mental health companion, dedicated to guiding you toward a more balanced and healthier state of mind.
-Emphasizing well-being and self-awareness, Mellnify has features that supports your mental health journey.
+MindBody is your go-to mental health companion, dedicated to guiding you toward a more balanced and healthier state of mind.
+Emphasizing well-being and self-awareness, MindBody has features that supports your mental health journey.

 ## Features